NatasaMiric/car-specialist/README.md

 * [psycopg2](https://pypi.org/project/psycopg2/) - a postgres database adapter which allow us to connect with a postgres database.
 * [Bootstrap 5.3](https://getbootstrap.com/) - for customizing the webpage and making it responsive.
 * [Cloudinary](https://cloudinary.com/) - for cloud-based image and video management services.
-* [PostgreSQL](https://www.postgresql.org/) - used as a database management system.
+* [PostgreSQL](https://www.postgresql.org/) - used as a database management system
 * [GitHub](https://github.com/) - project repository.
 * [Gitpod](https://www.gitpod.io/) - version control.
-* [Heroku](https://www.heroku.com/) - cloud platform for deployment, management, and scaling of the app
+* [Heroku](https://www.heroku.com/) - cloud platform for deployment, management, and scaling of the app.
+UPDATE 02.11.2024:Migrated to Render www.render.com
 * [ElephantSQL](https://www.elephantsql.com/) - PostgreSQL database hosting service.
+UPDATE 02.11.2024:Migrated to Neon www.neon.tech
 * [Font Awesome](https://fontawesome.com/)- used for importing the icons.
 * [Tiny PNG](https://tinypng.com/)- was used to compress images.
 * [Balsamiq](https://balsamiq.com/)- was used to create wireframes.